In this post, I’ll show you how to build your own DIY wood clock!

 Then, I followed the instructions that came with the clock kit for attaching the hands.

-And that’s it…It’s a clock!
+And that’s it…that’s how you make a large DIY wood clock!

-Speaking of mixing woods, check out how I mixed poplar and walnut in this simple keepsake box 😉
+For more two tone projects, check out how I mixed poplar and walnut in this simple keepsake box 😉

 Until next time, happy building 🙂